URL Rewriting

 Configuration

-To avoid the automatic detection of URL rewriting from the web server, you can enable this feature in your config file:
+To disable automatic detection of URL rewriting, you can enable this feature manually in your config.php

 define('ENABLE_URL_REWRITE', true);

-• URLs generated from command line tools will be also converted
+- URLs generated from command-line tools will also be rewritten.

-• If you use another web server than Apache, for example Nginx or Microsoft IIS, you have to configure yourself the URL rewriting
+- If you use a web server other than Apache (e.g., Nginx or Microsoft IIS), you must configure URL rewriting yourself.

-Note: Kanboard always fallback to old school URLs when it’s not configured, this configuration is optional.
+Note: Kanboard always falls back to traditional URLs if URL rewriting is not configured.
+This configuration is optional.

 Nginx Configuration Example

-In the section server of your Nginx config file you can use this example:
+section of your Nginx configuration file, you can use the following example:

 index index.php;